 If an employee feels comfortable and confident with their financial situation, they’re more likely to stay with the company providing them with the resources to remain that way.
 A study by MetLife discovered that 53% of employees would be more loyal to their current employer if they were to offer financial planning, and 51% would be more likely to accept a job with a new company for that service.

 As the focal point of employee financial decisions, HR has the power to make a major difference in how employees view and utilize their compensation.
 Use that power for good.

 Transparency and communication aren’t an official benefit plan you can implement, but they are values that HR can champion within your company culture.

 Open-door policies, company-wide chat, and other coordination incentives and events can help make sure that employees are heard – by HR, by management, and by one another.

 When employees feel heard, they’re more likely to voice opinions and share insights that might not otherwise have been known.
 They also feel more comfortable voicing concerns, admitting to gaps in knowledge, and asking for guidance – all of which helps prevent mistakes and boost productivity.

 Frustration with communication breakdowns or a lack of being able to contribute will drive employees to seek a job elsewhere.
 Focus on retention by shifting how you communicate in the office to a more functional and social model.

 Are you anxious about employees leaving?
 Spending too much time dealing with hiring and firing?
-Getting the feeling your company culture is totally lackluster?
+Getting the feeling company culture is totally lackluster?
 Employee retention can turn that around.
-If there’s one fact we want to communicate, it’s that the advantages of retention and the disadvantages of turnover are too huge to be ignored.
+If there’s one fact we want to underline, it’s that the advantages of retention and the disadvantages of turnover are too huge to be ignored.
 We’ve summarized the most compelling aspects (one last time) below: